erik-adelbert/aoc/2025/README.md

 I didn't add a blank border to the grid because it would interfere with the index computations—and actually, I don't need to.
 The showcased code features a *branchless* neighborhood scan that is slightly incorrect because it includes the center roll itself.
 But this turns out to be beneficial: since we only scan *from* the rolls, it is easy to remove the center cell test in favor of thresholding at 4 rolls (3 neighbors + 1 center) during the entire scan.

 The time complexity of *one scan* is `O(n)`: it is easy to see that each cell is processed only once per scan.
 The total runtime depends on the input, its roll count, and the relative positions.
-For my input, it takes 70 loops to reduce the grid.
+For my input, wich contains 64% of rolls, it takes 70 loops to reduce the grid.

 <div align="center">
   <img src="./images/aoc20251204.png" alt="Final grid" width="40%" />